GluuFederation/docs-oxd-prod/3.1.3/sources/libraries/languages/php/index.md

 - Open the downloaded [Sample Project](https://github.com/GluuFederation/oxd-php-library/archive/3.1.3.zip) and navigate to `client.example.com` directory inside the project.

-- With the oxd-server running, navigate to the URL's below to run the sample client application.
+- With the oxd-server running, navigate to the URLs below to run the sample client application.
 To register a client in the oxd-server use the Setup Client URL.
 Upon successful registration of the client application, an oxd ID will be displayed in the UI.
 Next, navigate to the Login URL for authentication.

     - Setup Client URL: https://client.example.com/Settings.php
     - Login URL: https://client.example.com/Login.php